Grave 80

 THE LORD GAVE AND THE LORD HATH TAKEN AWAY.

 She was born in 1826 in Whitechapel London.
 She had a brother, who died aged 15, and seven sisters, all born in Whitechapel.
-She never married.
-Her father Samuel was a clothes salesman.
+She never married and suffered from mental illness for much of her life.

 The family moved to Bath in 1861/2 , probably because of Samuel's health.
 He died in 1866 a rich man and Harriet's mother died a year later.

 Julia continued to live in Bath with her two unmarried sisters , Harriet and Rachel.
 In the 1871 census they are living in 2 Somerset Cottages, Prior Park Road.
 Their occupations are recorded as 'bond holders/income from foreign bonds'.
-But by the 1881 census although Harriet and Rachel are living in a lodging house at 11 Manvers Street, Julia is recorded as living in the St Cuthberts Lunatic Asylum in Wells.
+But in April 1880 Julia was admitted to the St Cuthbert's Asylum in Wells.
+Her sisters reported that she had attempted to throw herself over the parapet of their house at 5 Lambridge Street.
+Her sisters wrote to her and visited when Julia's health permitted them to do so.

 Harriet died in 1885 leaving her personal effects of £973 12s 8d. to her sister Rachel who died three years later on 15 March 1888.
 Her personal estate was £2,026 1s.
 9d. which she left to "my sisters who shall be living at my decesase".

-Julia was then alone except for her brother in law Emmanuel Davis.
+Julia's surviving sisters were abroad so she was then alone except for her brother in law Emmanuel Davis.
 He had returned to Birmingham with his 4 children after the death of his wife Amelia, Julia's sister, in Australia.
-Julia died in 1897 at Glendossil Asylum in Henley in Arden.
+In June 1888 Emmanuel arranged for Julia to be transferred as a private patient to Glendossil Asylum in Henley in Arden where she died in 1897. .
 She had not made a will.
 So it seems that Julia had lived in mental asylums for at least 16 years.
 Emmanuel must have arranged for her body to be transported to Bath where she was buried near to her parents and sisters.

 Census records